 USCIS Extends Transitional Parole for CNMI Long-Term Resident Status Applicants

-This specific extension of parole applies only to current parolees who timely filed Form I-955, Application for CNMI Long-Term Resident Status, and Form I-765, Application for Employment Authorization, and whose applications remain pending on Aug.
-17. USCIS will automatically extend their parole (and employment authorization, if applicable) without interruption through Dec.
-31, 2020, or the date that USCIS makes a final decision on the parolee’s Form I‑955 and Form I-765, whichever is earlier.
+This specific extension of parole applies only to current parolees who timely filed Form I-955, Application for CNMI Long-Term Resident Status, and Form I-765, Application for Employment Authorization, and whose applications remain pending on Dec.
+30, 2021.
+USCIS will automatically extend their parole (and employment authorization, if applicable) without interruption through June 30, 2022, or the date that we make a final decision on their Form I955 and Form I-765, whichever is earlier.

-For eligible parolees whose timely filed Form I-955 and Form I-765 remain pending on Aug.
-17, and who have an Employment Authorization Document (EAD), if applicable, expiring on or before Aug.
-17, the following documentation will serve as evidence of identity and work authorization for Form I-9, Employment Eligibility Verification, purposes until Dec.
-31 (or the date that USCIS makes a final decision on their long-term resident status application, whichever is earlier):
+For eligible parolees whose timely filed Form I-955 and Form I-765 remain pending on Dec.
+30, 2021, the following documentation will serve as evidence of identity and work authorization for purposes of Form I-9, Employment Eligibility Verification, until June 30, 2022 (or the date that we make a final decision on their long-term resident status application, whichever is earlier):

 - Form I-766, Employment Authorization Document, bearing category code “C-11” with an expiration date on or before June 29, 2020; and

 - Evidence that they filed Form I-955 and Form I-765 on or before Aug.
 17, 2020.
 This may be a copy of Form I-797C, Notice of Action, reflecting that they have filed Form I765 requesting the classification (“class”) code of (c)(37), or if unavailable, a copy of their Form I-955 and Form I-765 with a mail receipt.